 - 1-year warranty

-Solar powered attic fans are an economic solution to get rid of hot air from your attic.
+A solar powered attic fan is an environmental friendly solution to get rid of hot air from your attic.

-According to Danny Parker, a research scientist at Florida Solar Energy Center, it takes atleast 15 years to get the return of your investment.
-Also they are less powerful than line-powered attic fans so you may need to install two of them instead of one to get a noticable temperature drop in your attic area.
+According to Danny Parker, a research scientist at Florida Solar Energy Center, it takes atleast 15 years to get the return of your investment from a solar attic ventilation fan.
+Also they are less powerful than line-powered attic fans so you may need to install atleast two of them instead of one to get a noticable temperature drop in your attic area.

 Obviously solar attic fans also come with some pros.
 Solar energy is green energy, so using a solar attic fan is better for the environment in the long term.
 And other than the initial investment they do not have running costs.